Nuremberg International Human Rights Award

 The Nuremberg International Human Rights Award (Internationaler Nürnberger Menschenrechtspreis) is a biennial German award founded on September 17, 1995.
 The date chosen is significant; 60 years earlier, the Nuremberg Race Laws were adopted.
 Also, on September 17, 1939, Poland was invaded by the Soviet Union, soon after the German invasion that marked the beginning of World War II.
 Furthermore, the award was introduced 50 years after the end of the Second World War.

 Origin and intentions

 The award is endowed with €25,000 and is presented every two years to individuals or groups who have, in an exemplary manner, committed themselves to human rights, sometimes at considerable personal risk.
 The amount mentioned was €15,000 in the first years but has meanwhile been raised to €25,000.
 The awarding ceremony usually takes place in the Nuremberg Opera House and is followed by the Nuremberg Peace Table, an outdoor citizens′ festival in honour of the prizewinners, in the Way of Human Rights.

 Prizewinners

-As of 2023, the prize has been awarded to 6 women and 11 men from 17 different countries.
+As of 2023, the prize has been awarded to 6 women and 11 men from 17 countries.
 In 1997 and 2003, two persons were decorated.